Information Technology

 A technology degree, offered as hybrid and/or online, allows students to explore and develop practical skills in systems analysis and design, networking, cybersecurity, databases, and web design and programming.
 Whether currently working in the information technology field or aspiring to, the hands-on instruction and interdisciplinary approach provide students with the skills necessary to thrive in the IT industry.

-Students who major in information technology will be well-prepared to apply for the Information and Communications Technology (ICT) master's program offered by University College, as the undergraduate major provides the fundamental building blocks for a technology career or further study of ICT at the graduate level.
+Students who major in information technology will be well-prepared to apply for the Information Technology master's program offered by University College, as the undergraduate major provides the fundamental building blocks for a technology career or further study of IT at the graduate level.
 Bachelor’s completion students complete an information technology integrative project that expands their fundamental knowledge, allowing them to further explore the field through research and writing.

 This degree prepares students to: